-Options Description None The access authorization displayed in the Access status parameter applies → 🖺 57.
+Options Description None The access authorization displayed in the Access status parameter applies → 🖺 59.
 Only appears on local display.
 Hardware locked The DIP switch for hardware locking is activated on the PCB board.
-This locks write access to the parameters (e.g. via local display or operating tool) $\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ Temporarily locked Write access to the parameters is temporarily locked on account of internal processes running in the device (e.g. data upload/download, reset, etc.).
+This locks write access to the parameters (e.g. via local display or operating tool) $\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ SIL locked The SIL mode is enabled.
+This locks write access to the parameters (e.g. via local display or operating tool).
+Temporarily locked Write access to the parameters is temporarily locked on account of internal processes running in the device (e.g. data upload/download, reset, etc.).
 Once the internal processing has been completed, the parameters can be changed once again.

-Adjusting the operating language 11.2
+11.2 Adjusting the operating language